selim-turkmen/DSA-210/README.md

 2. ### Exploratory Data Analysis

-- Analyze trends in crime and economic indicators over time across different regions.
-- Visualize distributions of crime types and economic factors.
+- Visualized distributions of IQ, protein, and fat consumption.
-- Identify correlations between key economic variables and crime rates.
-- Assess regional disparities in crime based on economic conditions.
+- Created scatter plots and histograms to explore bivariate relationships.
+- Assessed the linearity and outliers between variables.

 3. ### Hypothesis Testing